Home

 Historic stone government building with towers and arched entrances.

-Governments at all three levels must fund themselves somehow.
-Provinces should prioritize provincial debt reduction by establishing a reliable stream of revenue through sensible taxation and fees.
-This taxation system should be simplified and equitable for all, in the name of fairness, especially in light of ongoing discussions around election reform.
+Governments at all three levels must fund themselves.
+Ontario must establish a reliable and sustainable stream of revenue through sensible taxation and fees.
+This revenue system should be simplified and equitable for all, in the name of fairness.

 Focus on Provincial Responsibilities